Periodontal Therapy – Vienna, VA

 Save the Tissue Your Teeth Call Home

 When we talk about oral health, we are just as much talking about the health of your gum tissue as we are your tooth enamel.
 Without healthy gums, your teeth won’t have a place to remain stable in for very long.
-In fact, gum disease is the leading cause of tooth loss, as opposed to just tooth decay.
+In fact, gum disease is the leading cause of tooth loss in the United States.
 At Tyson Smiles, Dr. Hisham Barakat has the knowledge, treatments, and experience to save your gum tissue.
 If you have sensitive or tender gums, don’t wait to call his dental office for periodontal therapy in Vienna, VA!

 Why Choose Tyson Smiles for Periodontal Therapy?

 - Improved Comfort with Soft Tissue Laser Technology

 - Non-Invasive Chao Pinhole Technique Performed

 - Dental Scaling, Root Planing, and Antibiotic Therapy Available

 Periodontal disease, also known as gum disease, is a bacterial infection in your gums.
 Typically, it arises due to built-up plaque between your teeth and along your gumline.
 When this plaque is not cleared away by regular brushing, flossing, and checkups and cleanings, bacteria in the plaque can irritate your gum tissue, causing inflammation, among other terrible symptoms.

 If gum disease goes untreated for long enough, bacteria can eventually attack the structures that keep your teeth firmly anchored in place, resulting in teeth that become loose and even fall out!
 Not to mention, periodontal disease has been linked to other health conditions, such as heart disease, diabetes, and Alzheimer’s.
 For this reason, getting treatment as soon as you can is imperative.